- Role-based, attribute-based, & just-in-time access to infrastructure

 - Teleport agent audit logs are only accessible through the UI or backend storage.

 Brief product summary

-A bastion, or jump, host is simply a Linux/UNIX server that mediates access to sensitive servers/database access by requiring the user to first log into the bastion host then ‘jump’ to additional resources in the network controlled by the bastion.
+A bastion host is simply a Linux/UNIX server that mediates access to sensitive servers/database access by requiring the user to first log into the bastion host then ‘jump’ to additional resources in the network controlled by the bastion.
 The bastion host normally performs only security functions and is updated and audited often to ensure network security.

 Organizations need to set up an additional server that is both accessible from external sources and is able to connect to internal resources.

 - Mediate access to protected resources on a restricted network segment.